ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:Logs: fluent-bit -> Loki + Grafana for recherch
-todo:check if thisis done: Redis distributed lock per ferry+date key (short TTL) pour serialiser réservations. todo:cloudflare security and custom rules:done todo:Generate sitemap.xml and robots.txt automatically at build.
+todo:check if thisis done: Redis distributed lock per ferry+date key (short TTL) pour serialiser réservations. todo:cloudflare security and custom rules:done todo:need to add vehicule from ferryhopper api and price and roof also todo:Generate sitemap.xml and robots.txt automatically at build.
 	•	Use <Head> for meta tags + JSON-LD structured data (schema.org/Flight?
 Or TravelAgency/Offer).
 	•	Set canonical URLs and hreflang if multi-lang (fr/it/en).